-Transition – The Bible reveals that certain characteristics are true of people who walk wisely.
+Transition – The Bible reveals that certain characteristics are true of someone who walks wisely.

-1. First, wise people are humble people because wisdom begins with humility.
+- First, a wise person is humble because wisdom begins with humility.

 Proverbs 11:2, When pride comes, then comes dishonor, but with the humble is wisdom.